 Over the years, worldwide armed conflicts have left tens of thousands of veterans returning to their local communities with physical and/or emotional injuries.
 Many of our military veterans are unable to perform competitive employment as a result of their service-connected disabilities.

-For over two decades, CRC Services, LLC assisted the U.S. Department of Veteran Affairs in providing private independent vocational assessments and related employment and vocational services to veterans with disabilities throughout New England under the Department of Veterans Affairs, Vocational Rehabilitation Program (Chapter 31 Title 38 USC).
+For over two decades, CRC Services, LLC assisted the U.S. Department of Veteran Affairs in providing private independent vocational assessments and related employment and vocational services to veterans with service-connected disabilities under the Department of Veterans Affairs, Veteran Readiness and Employment (VR&E) program (Chapter 31).

 Team-CRC conducted vocational assessments to evaluate the veteran’s educational and vocational options and prepared suitable vocational recommendations to the DVA counselor for rehabilitation plan preparation.
 Under this program, our team continues to conduct Comprehensive Independent Living Assessments of disabled veterans to determine suitable accommodations, modifications, and services needed to ensure the veteran can continue residing in his/her home independently and safely.
 We maintain a working knowledge of the VA culture, various mental and physical disabilities and the most up to date accommodations.

 CRC Services, LLC also serves veterans and veteran law attorneys nationally on matters concerning "Total Disability based on Individual Unemployability" (TDIU).
 Team-CRC assists veterans who are appealing their disability decision or seeking an increase in their disability rating to obtain TDIU benefits.
 Our team immediately responds to veterans and their counsel nationwide to conduct vocational assessments of veterans seeking TDIU benefits.
 Individualized vocational assessments conducted by Team-CRC determines if the veteran is unable to secure and sustain substantially gainful employment owing to their service-connected disabilities.